 When her son was born, Arlene stayed home for a few years and ultimately began working as a medical transcriptionist from home.
-After a few years, she heard about a camp for kids with cancer, Camp Quality, and signed up as a one-on-one volunteer to a five-year-old boy named Andy.
+After a few years, she heard about a camp for kids with cancer, Camp Quality, and signed up as a one-on-one volunteer for a five-year-old boy.
 That week at camp changed Arlene’s life and exposed her true destiny in healthcare.
 After that, she enrolled in college and four years later, Arlene, now a grandmother, graduated with her BSN from the University of Kansas!

 When talking to Arlene about her amazing career, she frequently refers to her experiences in summer camp and the time she spends with the brave children who are battling cancer.

 “Last year, one of our campers was very sick, and whenever his one-on-one companion needed a break, I would sit and talk with him.
 His courage and strength were just amazing to me, and I will never forget sitting with him and just talking quietly every afternoon.
 A few weeks after camp ended, he passed away.
 He and so many other kids like him have changed my life and made me the nurse I am today!”